sriemer/fix-linux-mouse/README.md

 `usbhid.quirks=0x413c:0x301a:0x00000400` as this is a usbhid bug.

-Of cause I've sent [a patch](http://marc.info/?l=linux-usb&m=149675002229952&w=2) for this to the linux-usb mailing list which got accepted.
+Of cause I've sent [a patch](http://marc.info/?l=linux-usb&m=149675002229952&w=2) for this to the **linux-usb** mailing list which got accepted.
+As I've sent it to the **linux-stable** mailing list as well, this is fixed for all Linux distributions now.

 ## USB mouse in virtual machines